hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     Indicates the data model to be used by the table.
   </C.Property>
   <C.Property @name="columns" @type="array">
-  Use a `hash` within the array to define each column. `Key` and `label` values are both required.
+  Use a `hash` within the array to define each column. `Key` and `label` values are both required in non-static tables.
 Add `isSortable` if you would like the column to be sortable.
   </C.Property>
   <C.Property @name="sortBy" @type="string">
     If defined, the value should be set to the key of the column that should be pre-sorted when the table is rendered.